 Dissemination Audiences for SDOH Programs

-Rural programs addressing SDOH note that when sharing information about a program, it is essential to understand the dynamics of the communities in which the program intends to share resources and results.
-Finding a local champion who can spread the word about the program is also important.
+For rural SDOH programs, it is essential to understand the dynamics of the communities in which the program intends to share information, resources, and results.
+For example, it may be important to find a local champion who can help share information about and build support for the program.

-Other key audiences for disseminating information specific to rural SDOH programs include:
+Key audiences for disseminating information specific to rural SDOH programs may include:

 - Community members and the general public